 As most of you know, I’m here in South Africa – at the grace of an anonymous benefactor in New York who also cares about global poverty and justice – enabling me to do some research and relationship building for the poverty organization/initiative we are hoping to launch this year.
 I’ve seen some very intense and heartbreaking things – which I’ll share later once I return to the States.
 Today, we took a half day to rest and relax at experience a safari.

 Such spacious land, beauty, and majesty.
 The whole time, I kept thinking about the glory of God in His creation.

 And…I really wished international travel was cheaper and accessible to everyone.

 Here are several pics below for your enjoyment.
-Read the rest of this entry »
+Continue reading “a breathtaking safari”

 As most of my blog readers know, my wife and I [and our three children] are starting an organization for the purpose of joining the fight against global poverty.
 We are not the first, and thankfully, we will not be the last.
 People – acquaintances, strangers, blog readers and stalkers, Twitters, Facebookers, internet surfers, and our church folks have asked us questions and so this entry is our attempt to answer those questions – in hopes that it may intrigue and inspire you and also to excuse myself from answering countless personal emails.